 A potential advantage to delayed reconstruction is that you can delay your reconstruction decision and surgery until other treatments, such as radiation therapy and chemotherapy, are completed.
 Delayed reconstruction may be advisable if your surgeon anticipates healing problems with your mastectomy, or if you just need more time to consider your options.

 There are medical, financial and emotional considerations to choosing immediate versus delayed reconstruction.
 You should discuss with your surgeon, plastic surgeon, and oncologist, the pros and cons with the options available in your individual case.

-5.8 What is the breast implant reconstruction procedure?

-Immediate Breast Implant Reconstruction
+3.8 What is the Breast Implant Reconstruction Procedure?